jheinnic/consequent/README.md

 {
 	message: {},
 	original: {}, // the snapshot (if one existed) of the model before applying the result of the command
-	model: {}, // the state that results from applying the events resulting from the command
+	state: {}, // the state that results from applying the events resulting from the command
 	events: []
 }
 ```